srikanthdannarapu/springboot-batch-csvtodb/README.md

 #Spring Batch Count of Processed Records
 ItemStream and ChunkListener to count number of records processed by Spring batch job and log the record count in logs file or console.

+# validation using ValidationProcessor
+validate Employee data using ValidationProcessor